calebjmatthews/cavern-havok-2/conceit.md

 * Javalin: equips spears, attacks any target; 14 Health, 4 Speed, 2 Charm
   * Feather Cap (Head): +1 damage if target is 6 or more columns away
   * Down Vest (Top): 2 Defense, an additional 2 Defense if all spaces around user are empty
-  * Tufted Sandals: 1-2 move, Bless user with 1 Speed
+  * Tufted Sandals: Move 1 - 2 | Bless user with 1 Speed
   * Swallow: 2 damage to target
   * Blackbird: 3 damage to target at end of round
   * Heron: 2 charge | 1 damage to all targets on opposite side